Analysis of Failed Rotary Cement Kiln

 Rotary Kilns Operate 24/7 and are Stopped only for a Few Days for Maintenance

-An analysis on a failed rotary cement kiln which occurred due to an accident during startup.
+Analysis on a failed rotary cement kiln was performed – which had occurred due to an accident during startup.
 Problems with the conveyor system feeding the kiln had occurred, and the kiln heatup was suspended.
 One day later, heatup resumed, but hot spots were observed on the kiln shell, indicating problems with the refractory lining.

 Cement kilns are used for the pyroprocessing stage of manufacturing various types of cement, which calcium carbonate reacts with silica bearing minerals to form a mixture of calcium silicates.
 A typical process of manufacture consists of three stages: